Campus Watch Research

 Professor Rabab Abdulhadi, director of SFSU's Arab and Muslim Ethnicities and Diaspora Initiative (AMED), is the architect of the MOU.
 Abdulhadi has a record as an anti-Israel activist and an apologist for Palestinian terrorism.
 She has pledged to set up a student exchange program with Najah, posing a significant security risk to SFSU students, faculty, and the wider community.

-According to Matthew Levitt, director of the Washington Institute for Near East Policy's Stein Program on Counterterrorism and Intelligence, An-Najah University is known for the "terrorist recruitment, indoctrination and radicalization of students," particularly those associated with the Hamas-affiliated Islamic Bloc (Kutla al-Islamiya).
+According to Matthew Levitt, director of the Washington Institute for Near East Policy's Stein Program on Counterterrorism and Intelligence, An-Najah University is known for the "terrorist recruitment, indoctrination and radicalization of students."
+Hamas describes An-Najah as "greenhouse for martyrs," while the Anti-Defamation League (ADL) notes that An-Najah's student council "glorifies suicide bombings and propagandizes for jihad against Israel."
+These activities include both the Hamas-affiliated Islamic Bloc (Kutla al-Islamiya) and the Palestinian Authority/Fatah student movement, Shabiba.

 Terror Attacks & Glorification of Terror